My Quiet Kitchen

 FAQs

-How long does hemp milk keep in the fridge?
+How long does hemp milk last?

 Since this is a homemade non-dairy milk without any preservatives, I feel comfortable keeping it for up to 3 days.
 The recipe only makes about 2 cups, so it's easy to consume while still fresh.